 Having made the decision to use the fogger: prepare the room by moving furniture and clutter away from walls and baseboards, so that the fog can penetrate efficiently.
 You should remove all animals both for the procedure and minimally, several hours afterward.A diligent, ongoing natural flea-control program should preclude the need for further chemical “fogging” in your home.
 A safer (and far more effective) alternative is a chemical-free turbine fogger/fumigator, which drives atomized biodegradable non-toxic cedar oil throughout the target areas, more thoroughly, and with less preparation (see discussion above).

 Tulip: sunshine and brightness

-Diatomaceous earth for pest control should not be confused with “pool grade” diatomaceous earth, which is treated with heat, causing the formerly amorphous silicon dioxide to assume crystalline form which is not effective for insect pest control.
+Diatomaceous earth for pest control should not be confused with “pool grade/pool filter grade” diatomaceous earth, which is treated with heat, causing the formerly amorphous silicon dioxide to assume crystalline form which is not effective for insect pest control, and can be toxic

 Directly spraying any oil (example: even something as benign as vegetable oil), can coat the exterior of insects and other living creatures, potentially clogging pores and resulting in incapacitation or suffocation.
 Also, birds that feed on those insects would stop visiting.